vaakash/aakash-web/docs/git-it-write/faq.md

 Right now Github is only supported.

+### Can I use a private Github repository ?

+No. Right now only public Github repositories are supported.

 ### What all files in the repository will be published ?

 All markdown files will be published as posts.
 HTML is not supported right now, but there are plans to add support in the future.